Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 ~~~~~~~~~~~~~~~~~~~~

 To facilitate the conversion of pointer to xf::Mat and vice versa, two
-adapter functions are included as part of xfOpenCV xf::cv::Array2xfMat() and
+adapter functions are included as part of Vitis Vision xf::cv::Array2xfMat() and
 xf::cv::xfMat2Array().
 It is necessary for the xf::Mat objects to be invoked
 as streams using HLS pragma with a minimum depth of 2.
 This results in a
 top-level (or wrapper) function for the kernel as shown below: